D3lt4lph4/jpeg_deep/README.md

 ### Training on ImageNet

-The dataset can be downloaded [here](https://arxiv.org/abs/1904.08408).
+The dataset can be downloaded [here](https://academictorrents.com/browse.php?search=imagenet).
 Choose the version that suits your needs, I used the 2012 (Object Detection) data.

-Once the data is downloaded, to use the provided generators, it should be stored following this tree (as long as you have separeted train and validation folders you should be okay)
+Once the data is downloaded, to use the provided generators, it should be stored following this tree (as long as you have separated train and validation folders you should be okay)

 ```text
 imagenet